 Dan Hill is the Director of Melbourne School of Design at the University of Melbourne and Visiting Professor at the UCL Institute for Innovation and Public Purpose.
 Dan has led strategic urban planning and design projects worldwide, occupying leadership roles in Arup, SITRA, BBC and Future Cities Catapult.
 He is the author of numerous publications including ‘Dark Matter & Trojan Horses’ (2012) and ‘Designing Missions’ (2022).
 He was formerly Director of Strategic Design at Vinnova, the Swedish government’s innovation agency.

 Alcinda Honwana is a leading scholar on youth, protests and social change in Africa.
-Honwana is currently the Director of the Anti-Racism Team at the Office of the Under-Secretary General and Department of Management, Strategy, Policy and Compliance at the United Nations Secretariat.
+Honwana is an Inter-Regional Advisor for the United Nations Department of Economic and Social Affairs.
 She was Centennial Professor and the Strategic Director of the Centre for Africa at London School of Economics and Political Science.
 Her books include ‘The Time of Youth: Work, Social Change and Politics in Africa’ (2012) and ‘Youth and Revolution in Tunisia’ (2013).

 Founding Director, Africa Futures Institute

 Lesley Lokko is a Ghanaian–Scottish architect, educator and best-selling novelist.
 She is the Founder and Director of the African Futures Institute (AFI) in Accra, Ghana, an independent postgraduate school of architecture and public events platform.
-In December 2021, she was appointed Curator of the 18th International Architecture Exhibition, La Biennale di Venezia.
+She was the curator of the 18th International Architecture Exhibition, La Biennale di Venezia.
 In December 2022, she was awarded an OBE in the first New Year’s Honours List by King Charles III, for services to architecture and education.
 As a novelist, she has published 13 bestsellers, starting with Sundowners (Orion, 2004), which have been translated into 15 languages.

-Claudia López Hernández is the Mayor of Bogotá.
+Claudia López Hernández is a Colombian politician and was the Mayor of Bogotá from 2020 t0 2023.
 She has focused on issues relating to social inclusion, sustainability and anti-corruption.
 From 2014–2019 she served as Senator for the Republic of Colombia, she led the fight against corruption and was recognised for her dedication to collective action.
 Prior to her political career, López worked as a journalist, researcher and political analyst.
 She has been a consultant to the United Nations and was named one of BBCs 100 Women 2020.

 Founding Principal, RMA Architects and Professor, Harvard Graduate School of Design